Shamaparaneer17/HexSoftwares-project/README.md

-This project was completed as a part of my online internship at Hex Softwares.
+These projects were completed as a part of my online internship at Hex Softwares.